Theta Chi Remembers D-Day

 Lt.
 Leroy F. Bone (Beta Epsilon/Montana 1940) parachuted into Normandy on D-Day with the 101st Airborne Division's 502nd Parachute Infantry Regiment and was Killed in Action.
 His remains were returned to his home state and he was interred in Dawson County Cemetery in Glendive, MT.

 We salute these brothers, these heroes, and all the men and women involved with D-Day, for what they did in service to their God, Country, and Fellow-man.
-We hope future research will uncover more D-Day stories of bravery and heroism – of those brothers that demonstrated leadership and extended An Assisting Hand.
+We hope future research will uncover more D-Day stories of bravery and heroism – of those brothers who demonstrated leadership and extended An Assisting Hand.